visiont3lab/photometric_stereo/blender/Readme.md

 3. Update the [Normal Depth scene](/blender/normal_depth_scene.fbx) path, and change the resolution/format/loops as you prefer
 4. Save the scene
 5. Run the script.
 Output data will be in the same folder as the blender scene

+## GPU

+To use the GPU for rendering, remember to enable it in Edit->Preferences->System.